 Forward thinking leaders are continually searching for ways to advance safety culture and prevent serious injuries and fatalities (SIFs).
 Several years ago, I published a book with Government Institutes entitled, “Keeping People Safe: The Human Dynamics of Injury Prevention.”
 The book was designed to be a user-friendly guide for leaders to improve safety culture and performance.
 Here are key takeaways from the book that may help your safety improvement efforts.
-Each of the five sections in Figure 1 will be detailed in this 5-part blog series.
-In parts one and two, key recommendations to improve safety leadership and systems were provided.
-In part 3, strategies to improve people factors for safety are addressed.
+Each of the five sections in Figure 1 will be detailed in this 5-part blog series, following with People.

 Over the years, we’ve asked numerous groups of employees to tell us which of the following attributes of co-workers is most important in driving safety culture improvement: experience, intelligence, or attitude.
 We expected most employees, especially those with more tenure, to tell us “experience.”
 However, people have overwhelmingly said attitude, regardless of their age, position, location, or industry.
 People with good attitudes are more open to learning, taking care of their individual responsibilities, and are just easier to get along with.

 Attitudes Impact Behavior